Living in Calgary

 Jasper: Jasper National Park is a UNESCO World Heritage Site.
 It's also one of North America's largest natural areas at 11,228 square kilometers.
 Visitors can see glaciers, canyons, waterfalls and wildlife.
 The clear lakes, forest and mountains surround the friendly town of Jasper.

 With our downtown location, there are a variety of options for getting to and around the campus.
 For more information on our commuter options visit our Getting Here and Around page.

 Bow Valley College does not provide discounted monthly transit passes.
 For further information on transit passes and tickets kindly visit the Calgary Transit website found here.

 International Learners that have never filed taxes in Canada are not eligible for the Low Income Monthly Pass.
-In the event you have a Notice of Assessment from taxes filed, please present this information to the Calgary Transit Office in order to be assessed on your eligibility to purchase the Low Income Bus Pass.
+Students who have filed their taxes, will receive a Notice of Assessment and can present this information to the Calgary Transit Office in order to be assessed on Low Income Bus Pass eligibility.